jillesvangurp/es-kotlin-client/README.md

 ## Async Bulk with co-routines

 We also have an asynchronous bulk indexer that internally depends on the experimental `Flow` and `Channel` APIs in Kotlin.
-However for user this works very similar to the synchronous bulk api above.
+However, you don't need to know anything about how that works to use this.
+For the user it works the same way as the synchronous bulk index api above.
 To use this, you will need to add the `kotlin.Experimental` flag to your build and to your runtime.

-The `Flow API` still has a few question marks around it regarding e.g. parallelism.
-However, it is shaping up as a really nice alternative to manually orchestrating producer and consumer type logic.
-Ideally we'd fire bulk requests on different threads in parallel and use back pressure to avoid overloading ES with requests.
-However, the current behavior seems to be strictly sequential.
-There seems to be a lot of discussion around this topic still in the [Kotlin issue tracker](https://github.com/Kotlin/kotlinx.coroutines/issues/1147).
-I will update the internals accordingly when this changes.

 ```kotlin
 val successes = mutableListOf<Any>()